Pelican-Elegant/elegant/content/Career Advice/career-advice-from-a-fitness-coach.md

 quality assurance.
 The attitude of shying away from difficult stripped away their dreams.

 If you want to improve, get out of your comfort zone.
-Pick something that you find difficult.
-A new language perhaps, or version control system or unit testing.
-If you have been developing web applications try desktop application development.

-Learn what you think is difficult.
+Pick something that challenges you.

 Do what you think you can never do in ten years, heck, in your life time.

 Do whatever that makes you uncomfortable.